 - 1/2 cup baby pea shoots

 - 1. Preheat the oven to 200°F (93°C).
-Put a rack on top of a rimmed baking sheet and line the rack with a Silpat.
+Place a wire rack on a rimmed baking sheet and line the rack with a Silpat.

-- 2. Put the pineapple pieces on the mat in a single even layer.
+- 2. Place the pineapple pieces on the mat in a single, even layer.
 Bake until the pineapple is dried, shriveled, and chewy, about 2 hours.
-Remove from the Silpat and cool completely on a rack.
+Remove the pineapple from the Silpat, place them on the rack, and cool completely.

 - 4. Reduce the heat to medium and simmer for 2 minutes.
-Transfer to a blender and purée until coarsely blended.
-Set aside.
+Transfer the mixture to a blender and purée until coarsely blended.

-- 5. Heat the remaining 2 tablespoons oil in a wok or large skillet over high heat.
-When the oil is just about smoking, add the shrimp and cook, turning once, until crisp and browned.
-Remove the oil from the wok, then add the black-pepper sauce and 2 tablespoons water.
-Cook, stirring, until the shrimp is well coated, then stir in the dried pineapple.
+- 5. Heat the remaining 2 tablespoons oil in a wok or large skillet over medium-high heat.
+When the oil is almost but not quite smoking, add the shrimp and cook, turning once, until crisp and browned.
+Carefully pour off and discard the oil from the wok, then add the black pepper sauce and 2 tablespoons water to the shrimp in the wok.
+Cook, still over medium-high heat, stirring, until the shrimp is well coated, then stir in the dried pineapple.

-- 6. Arrange on a serving plate, garnish with the jicama and pea shoots, and serve.
+- 6. Arrange the stir-fry on a serving plate, garnish with the jicama and pea shoots, and serve.

 Hungry for more?
 Chow down on these: